 Please attach a resume and 3 references as part of the application process.
 Job openings are posted for a minimum of 14 calendar days.
 This job may be removed from posting and filled any time after the minimum posting period has ended.
 For questions or additional information, please contact .Successful candidates will be subject to a criminal background check and health screening.

-Position Summary: Contribute to the success of the cardiovascular medicine research investigators by providing administrative services through the coordination and support of operations and/or lead the organization by planning, directing, and evaluating operations.Support the daily operations of the investigators and other research staff, including coordination of specialized events and activities, appropriateness of expenditures and contract or grant requirements.Submit grant applications and forms for NIH and other government, non-profit, and private organizations.Serve as the primary point of contact in the laboratories for the department and college.
+Contribute to the success of the pulmonary research investigators by providing administrative services through the coordination and support of operations and/or lead the organization by planning, directing, and evaluating operations.Support the daily operations of the investigators and other research staff, including coordination of specialized events and activities, appropriateness of expenditures and contract or grant requirements.Submit grant applications and forms for NIH and other government, non-profit, and private organizations.Serve as the primary point of contact in the laboratories for the department and college.

 Operational Support and Management: